Active Lives Children and Young People’s Survey: Have your say

 Schools who participate will receive a bespoke report outlining their survey results.
 This will cover measures of their pupils activity levels, physical literacy and swimming proficiency.
 It will also cover their wellbeing, self-efficacy and levels of social trust.

-They will also receive a healthy schools rating to celebrate the positive actions the school is delivering in terms of healthy eating and physical education.
+They will also receive a healthy schools rating to celebrate the positive actions the school.
+This will take into account their delivery in terms of healthy eating and physical education.
 Schools will also receive £100 worth of sports equipment.

 Use the links below to select the district your child’s school is in to fill in the correct survey.
 However, please ensure you only fill in your school’s designated survey.

 The latest survey figures were released in December 2021.
-The findings covering the 2020/21 academic year, with the main takeaways as follows:
+Here are the main takeaways:

 - While there has been no overall decrease in activity levels compared to the previous academic year, the pandemic and the impact of lockdowns over this academic year continued to impact negatively on activity levels and the widening of existing inequalities.